A Prayer for 2026: Surrender, Guidance, and Grace

 Lesliana returned to the cash register with a smile on her face.
 Mr. Daniels watched as she bounced happily back.
 It was then he knew she had earned a good grade on her research paper.

-Jacob switched over to helping the rest of the crew with drinks, pastries, and sandwiches.
+With Lesliana back from her break, Jacob switched over to helping Gregory and the rest of the crew with drinks, pastries, and sandwiches.
 Order after order, the café moved busily along to the flow of each upbeat song.

 As Gregory tackled the old machine for an older lady’s hot mocha latte with a shot of espresso, a flavorful drink for a spunky little old lady, he teased her like always.
 “Ms. Brenda, what you been getting into lately?”